bparanj/crystal/security/linux/binaries.md

 Yes, that's correct!
 When you install a Linux distribution, it comes with a set of pre-compiled binaries that are ready to use.
 These binaries are stored in standard directories, making it easy for users to run them from the command line.
 Here are some of the common directories where these binaries are stored:

 - **/bin**: Contains essential command binaries needed for the system to function, like `ls`, `cp`, and `mv`.
-- **/sbin**: Holds system binaries, typically used by the root user for administrative tasks.
+- **/sbin**: Holds system binaries,  used by the root user for administrative tasks.
-- **/usr/bin**: Stores user binaries, which are non-essential but commonly used commands and applications.
+- **/usr/bin**: Stores user binaries, which are non-essential but  used commands and applications.
 - **/usr/sbin**: Contains non-essential system binaries used by the root user.
 - **/usr/local/bin**: Used for binaries that are installed locally, often by the system administrator or user.